 The 2nd part of Homura Tatsu (videos 13 to 20) goes into the history of Fujiwara Kiyohira who basically started the Oshu Fujiwara dynasty.
 It was a rough start, so it’s an interesting story! https://en.wikipedia.org/wiki/Fujiwara_no_Kiyohira

 This family has a fascinating story.
 They were a passionate family, very devout Buddhists, and their story really touches your heart.
 Their devotion to their family and their ancestors, who worshipped honor above all else, is a story about love, faith and honor that transcends time.
 It’s a story about coming from behind and climbing mountains.
-I will try to put this “voice” into my book.
-That is why I’m determined to write a book in English about this amazing family and their ties to me.

 A FRIEND OF MINE IS UPLOADING SOME OF MY VIDEOS WITH ENGLISH SUBTITLES TO YOUTUBE! https://www.youtube.com/channel/UCIyl-D3uMJmTJzi8NDai8mQ